hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 I've noticed a couple of major pros after using the fish shell for quite a while:

-- It's significantly faster initialization time.
-For some reason, even with `cutler status --prompt` which takes a few seconds to be processed, fish delivers in terms of performance with flying colors.
 - The Vim keybindings are more precise.
 In bash, I would struggle with doing edits to my commands in `NORMAL` mode.
 This doesn't happen on fish, and I can easily perform the required edits without messing up my texts.
 - The default prompt is customizable in an intuitive way, so my need for [starship](https://starship.rs) was essentially gone (though I am still using it).
 - **Plugins.** I'm yet to try these but I'm seeing positive reviews everywhere.